MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

 .. tip::

     In some cases, determining the model type can be challenging.
-Fortunately, **apsimNGpy** provides a recursive function to simplify this process—the `find_model` method.
+Fortunately, **apsimNGpy** provides a recursive function to simplify this process—the :meth:`~apsimNGpy.core.apsim.ApsimModel.find_model` method.
     This method helps identify the model type efficiently.
 However, you need to know the name of the model, such as **Clock** or **Weather**, to use it effectively.

 .. code-block:: python